douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 Salesforce [announced](https://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_files_add_related_list_to_page_layouts.htm) that in **Winter '18**
 the "Notes & Attachments" related list will no longer have an upload or attach button.
 Customers will be required to migrate to and adopt Salesforce Files.

-At the time of this project, Salesforce has not (yet?) provided a conversion tool from Attachments to Files.
+At the time of this project, Salesforce has not (yet?) provided an official conversion tool from Attachments to Files.

-This project enables the manual or automatic conversion of classic [Attachments](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_attachment.htm) into [Salesforce Files](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_contentversion.htm) to take advantage of more sophisticated sharing and file revisions.
+This project enables the manual or automatic conversion of classic [Attachments](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_attachment.htm) into [Salesforce Files](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_contentversion.htm) to take advantage of more sophisticated features, like sharing, revisions, larger file sizes, etc.

-The package includes visualforce pages that let you configure sharing and conversion options, run test conversions, and how to enable near real-time or scheduled conversions.
+The package includes visualforce pages that let you:
+* Configure sharing and conversion options
+* Run test conversions
+* Enable near real-time or scheduled conversions

 Additional Background:
 * [Why You Should Add the Files Related List to Your Page Layouts](https://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_files_add_related_list_to_page_layouts.htm)